ryubee1980/MyKB.jl/README.md

 3.In this range, fit the curve (line) $1/R$ vs $G(R)$ by a linear function $B+A/R$.
 Then we extrapolate the curve to $R\to \infty$, i.e., $G(\infty)=B$.

 **Note**
-The 2nd procedure should be done manually because the range depends on the molecular species as well as the system.
+The 2nd procedure should be done manually because the range depends on the molecular species as well as the physical conditions of the system.
 On can use "plot_GR" to plot $1/R$ vs $G(R)$.

 ## Radial distribution function (RDF) data